 The premier spot to get beignets is at Café du Monde at 1039 Decatur St along the Riverwalk in the French Quarter.

-If you encounter a long line, try Cafe Fleur de Lis at 307 Chartres St or Cafe Beignet at 334 Royal St, also in the French quarter, not far from Café du Monde.
+If you encounter a long line, try Cafe Fleur de Lis at 307 Chartres St or Cafe Beignet at 334 Royal St. Both are located in the French quarter, not far from Café du Monde.

 Alternatively, there is another Café du Monde’s location at The Outlet Collection at Riverwalk mall between the Central Business and Warehouse districts.